dukechain/procrustes-Exp/README.md

 ## Setup

-You need to configure a *Peel* distribution.
-Check out the *Peel* sources and do:
+You need to configure a *Procrustes* distribution.
+Check out the *Procrustes* sources and do:

 ```bash
 # create binary package